McDonald’s offering harassment training to all US workers

 McDonald’s, one of the world’s largest fast food chains, has been a particular target of workers’ ire.
 In May, the labor group Fight for $15 filed 25 sexual harassment charges against McDonald’s with the U.S. Equal Employment Opportunity Commission.
 It was the third time in three years that Fight for $15 had filed harassment charges on behalf of McDonald’s workers.
 In all, around 48 cases have been filed with the government and four have been filed in state courts.

+Time’s Up, a group that fights harassment and has been supporting workers’ legal cases, said training is a “necessary step toward changing the culture” but won’t be effective unless McDonald’s ensures that store managers and others are held accountable.
+McDonald’s should require the training in all stores, guarantee that workers who report harassment won’t face retaliation and commit to reporting about the amount of harassment that occurs in its stores.

-McDonald’s responded last fall by introducing training for its U.S. franchisees and general managers.
+This isn’t the first step McDonald’s has taken to tackle the problem.
+Last fall, it introduced training for its U.S. franchisees and general managers.
 Almost all of those employees have completed that training, the company said.

 In January, McDonald’s released an enhanced policy against discrimination, harassment and retaliation, and in June it began offering a free hotline for employees.